Sailing: Sails

 Adjustment of the angle of a fore-and-aft sail with respect to the apparent wind is controlled with a line, called a "sheet".
 On points of sail between close-hauled and a broad reach, the goal is typically to create flow along the sail to maximize power through lift.
 Streamers placed on the surface of the sail, called tell-tales, indicate whether that flow is smooth or turbulent.
 Smooth flow on both sides indicates proper trim.
 A jib and mainsail are typically configured to be adjusted to create a smooth laminar flow, leading from one to the other in what is called the "slot effect".

 On downwind points of sail, power is achieved primarily with the wind pushing on the sail, as indicated by drooping tell-tales.
 Spinnakers are light-weight, large-area, highly curved sails that are adapted to sailing off the wind.

 In addition to using the sheets to adjust the angle with respect to the apparent wind, other lines control the shape of the sail, notably the outhaul, halyard, boom vang and backstay.
 These control the curvature that is appropriate to the windspeed, the higher the wind, the flatter the sail.
-When the wind strength is greater than these adjustments can accommodate to prevent overpowering the sailing craft, then reducing sail area through reefing, substituting a smaller sail or by other means.
+When the wind strength is greater than these adjustments can accommodate to prevent overpowering the sailing craft, sail area is reduced through reefing, substituting a smaller sail or by other means.